ASEAN Heritage Parks

 Endau-Rompin Johor National Park

-Established in 1993, the 48,905-ha Endau-Rompin (Johor) National Park is the largest protected area in the southern half of Peninsular Malaysia.
+Established in 1993, the 48,905-hectare Endau-Rompin (Johor) National Park is the largest protected area in the southern half of Peninsular Malaysia.
 This ancient rainforest realm in north-eastern Johor is a treasure trove of biodiversity, and a critical habitat so important for the survival of the country’s globally-threatened megafauna, including the Malayan Tiger, Malayan Tapir and Asian Elephant.

 Photo Gallery